Students learn to appreciate how people perceive the world around them, how human learning develops, and how human beings relate to each other.

 Students may undertake either 100 or 200 hours of study in Psychology.
 Courses are structured in the following ways:

 - a 100-hour course consisting of Core 1 and Core 2 and a minimum of two options

 - a 200-hour course consisting of Core 1 and Core 2 and a minimum of six options.

-The Psychology course has been developed in consultation with schools who previously delivered Psychology as a school-developed board endorsed course (SDBEC).
+The Psychology course has been developed in consultation with schools that previously delivered Psychology as a school-developed board-endorsed course (SDBEC).
 There have been significant changes to the course content and requirements.

 - Psychology may be delivered as a 100 or 200-hour course

 - a set of resources has been published to support the implementation of Psychology in schools, including: